waldyrious/odot/README.md

 Odot is a simple but powerful task manager, meant to address [the problems](http://blogs.hbr.org/2012/01/to-do-lists-dont-work/) of [simple to-do lists](https://zapier.com/blog/to-do-list-broken/).
-To this, it aims to incorporate:
+To this, it aims to incorporate:w
 - a hierarchical tree of tasks, to allow task subdivision.
   This provides better task organization and addresses the need to split "iceberg" tasks into manageable units.